Couple in an argument

 Encourage professional help

-Suggest therapy or counseling to the person with BPD.
-Professional treatment, such as dialectical behavior therapy (DBT), can be highly effective in helping individuals with BPD manage their symptoms and improve their relationships.
+Suggest therapy or counseling for the person with BPD.
+As mentioned, professional treatment, such as DBT, can be highly effective in helping individuals with BPD manage their symptoms and improve their relationships.

 Practice self-care